Thirty landowners own half the county of West Berkshire.

 Their identities offer a telling insight into the landowning elite of modern England: baronial estates owned by the same aristocratic families for centuries sit next to stately piles snapped up by newly-moneyed businessmen, organic farms, and horse-racing studs registered in the Cayman Islands.
 Newspaper magnate Baron Iliffe jostles for landowning supremacy with H&M chairman Stefan Persson, London property mogul Sir Richard Sutton, and three scions of the wealthy Astor family.

-And the county’s single biggest landowner is… the MP for Newbury, Richard Benyon – owner of the Englefield Estate and the richest man in Parliament.
+And the county’s single biggest landowner is… the MP for Newbury, Richard Benyon – owner of the Englefield Estate and the richest man in the House of Commons.

 The extremely concentrated pattern of land ownership in West Berkshire is all the more shocking when viewed alongside what the average resident of the county owns.
 I spent the first eighteen years of my life growing up in Newbury, the main town in West Berkshire.
 66,000 people – 40% of the county’s population – live in Newbury and the neighbouring town of Thatcham.
 These settlements cover a mere 2.4% of the land surface of West Berkshire, and some of the housing will be rented rather than owned by the occupants.
 Yet 48.6% of the county is owned by just thirty individuals and organisations.